Zingo21/CraftDock/README.md

 # Craftdock

-A minecraft server in a docker container
+A Minecraft server in a docker container

 ## How to run the server